I only intended to make one boat craft but couldn’t decide which style. In the end we made five different homemade boats!

 I made two boats using this method (based on an idea from mama.papa.bubba): one boat using three wine corks and one using two champagne corks.

 Then I poked a wooden pick through some craft foam and pushed it into the corks.

 We tried them out in some tinted water.
 Things got quite choppy out there on the ocean!

 Boat 2: Thick craft foam layers

-I had some super-thick craft foam left over from making tractor track prints, and I got F to scribble all over it with markers.
+I had some super thick (almost ¼ inch) craft foam left over from making tractor track prints, and I got F to scribble all over it with markers.
 Then I cut three boat shapes out of the foam, cutting the middle out of two of them.
 Then I hot-glued them together.

 F gave Mr Duplo Man a ride in the boat, but as the water sloshed over the boat the marker pen scribbles washed off.
 Oh well!

 Red Ted Art used a margarine tub to make a self-propelled tug boat – now that I had to try!
 I used an assortment of plastic food containers to make a boat that I don’t think actually exists.
 Apologies if you’re a boat purist.